xpple/SeedMapper/README.md

    - Linux/Windows: `.minecraft/mods`
    - Mac: `minecraft/mods`
 3. Download SeedMapper from the [releases page](https://modrinth.com/mod/seedmapper/versions/) and move it to your mods folder

-## Post Scriptum
-When [QuiltMC](https://quiltmc.org/) officially releases this mod will transfer to Quilt, whereby it has to send the list of mods the client is using to the server.